 Here’s how you can completely get rid of white mold in soil:

-- Physically remove the mold from your plant.
+1. Physically remove the mold from the pot.

 This article will guide you through these seven methods that are guaranteed to help you get rid of white mold in soil for good.
 In the last sections, I’ll provide you with some additional information regarding the phenomenon, including what causes it and the risks it presents to your plants.

-1. Physically Remove the Mold From Your Plant
+1. Physically Remove the Mold From The Pot

-If the infection is minor, you can attempt to get rid of it by physically removing the mold from your plant.
-I’d suggest using gloves and a face mask before doing so to ensure you aren’t inhaling any of the white mold.
-Just try to grab the pieces of soil that are infected and toss them (far, far away) out of your garden.
+If the infection is minor, you can attempt to get rid of it by physically removing the moldy plant sections and the soil surface.
+I’d suggest using gloves and a face mask before doing so to ensure you aren’t inhaling any of the white molds.

 2. Repot Your Plant With New Soil